Trump calls for voter ID, teases Iran talks at Florida rally boosting DeSantis, Scott

 Trump touted the congressman as "a true leader", "a proud veteran", "my great friend" and predicted: "he's going to be your next governor."

-"I appreciate your support, Mr. President," DeSantis said when Trump called him up on stage.
+"I appreciate your support, Mr. President," DeSantis said after Trump called him up on stage.
 "But I appreciate more the leadership you're showing for our great country."

-Trump also implored supporters to back Scott against Democratic Sen. Bill Nelson, whom he said was "[Chuck] Schumer-controlled, [and] Nancy Pelosi-controlled."
+Trump also implored supporters to back Scott against Democratic Sen. Bill Nelson, who he said was "[Chuck] Schumer-controlled, [and] Nancy Pelosi-controlled," referring to the Senate and House Democratic leaders.

 "You know, I live a lot of time in Florida," Trump said.
 "The only time I see Bill Nelson is five months before every election.
 And after a while, you forget: 'Who's the senator?'
 But around five months, you see him at parties and you see him around ...
 We have to make sure that Rick Scott wins and wins big."

-The speech was notable for Trump's emphatic call to implement voter ID requirements in apparent response to some cities giving illegal immigrants the right to vote in certain elections.
+The speech was notable for Trump's emphatic call to implement stricter voter ID requirements in apparent response to some cities giving illegal immigrants the right to vote in certain elections.

 "Only American citizens should vote in American elections," Trump said.
 "Which is why the time has come for voter ID, like everything else.